-In this section, AndLight will give you an overview of our selection of bulbs and the advantages of these.
+In this section, AndLight.com provides an overview of our selection of bulbs and the advantages of these.

-When talking about LED lighting, we’ve noticed a general misunderstanding, which is that LED give a cold light, like the light from a fluorescent tube.
-Due to technological advances you now have the opportunity to buy LED bulbs with the same warm and pleasant light as a halogen bulb or incandescent bulb.
+When it comes to LED lighting, people tend to think that LED gives a cold light, like the light from a fluorescent tube – this is no longer the case!
+Due to technological advances, it is now possible to buy LED bulbs with the same warm and pleasant light as a halogen- or incandescent bulb.
 Colour temperature of LED lighting is measured in Kelvin (K).
-That is why it is important to know what colour temperature you want when buying a LED bulb.
-We always recommend LED lighting with colour temperature of 2700 Kelvin, which is the bright, warm light known from halogen and incandescent bulbs.
-With a bulb of 2700 Kelvin, you’ll have nice, safe, and calm lighting.
-If you need even warmer light, like the temperature of a flame, you should go for a bulb of 2200 Kelvin.
-With a bulb of 2200 Kelvin, you’ll have glowing light, which can be nice to have in the bedroom.
-On the other hand, if you want a more functional atmosphere, then pick a bulb of 3000 Kelvin.
-Here you’ll get a brighter and more white light, which can be nice to have in the office to make sure no one’s falling asleep.
+It is therefore paramount that you know what colour temperature you want when buying a LED bulb.
+We always recommend LED lighting with colour temperature of 2700 Kelvin, which gives that bright, warm light known from halogen- and incandescent bulbs.
+With a bulb of 2700 Kelvin, you are insured a nice, comforting, and calming light.
+If you need even warmer illumination, resembling that of a flame, you should opt for a bulb of 2200 Kelvin.
+With a bulb of 2200 Kelvin, you will get a more glowing light, which can be nice in the bedroom.
+On the other hand, if you want to create a more formal, functional atmosphere, then pick a bulb of 3000 Kelvin.
+This will give you a brighter and whiter light, which can be the right choice for office lighting, as this light makes it harder to doze off.

-The Master LED series by Philips is AndLight’s primary choice of bulbs.
-Philips’ Master LED bulb gives a warm light you can dim, which create a welcoming and comfortable atmosphere.
-The Master LED series from Philips is the perfect alternative for halogen and incandescent bulbs.
-They bring the same beautiful and warm light but save way more energy.
-At AndLight you can buy the entire selection of Philips’ bulbs, but we’ve chosen to have a standard selection consisting of bulbs that is most suitable for our large selection of lamps.
-If you need a certain bulb and you can’t seem to find it on the website, just call us at +45 44 44 62 44 or write us an e-mail to info@AndLight.com, and we’ll order it for you.
+The Master LED series by Philips is AndLight’s go-to choice for light bulbs.
+Philips’ Master LED bulb gives a warm dimmable light, which creates a welcoming and comfortable atmosphere.
+The Master LED series from Philips is the perfect alternative to halogen- and incandescent bulbs, as they provide the same beautiful warm light, while saving you money!
+At AndLight.com, you can buy any Philips bulbs, though only a standard selection is available on the website (this selection consists of the bulbs most suitable for our large selection of lamps).
+If you find yourself in need of a certain bulb and you cannot find it on our website, just give us a call at +45 44 44 62 44 or write us an e-mail to info@AndLight.com, and we will see if we can’t get it for you.

-Three great choices of bulbs with an E27 socket are all a part of Philips’ LED bulb series.
-We’re talking about 6W (40 W), 10W (60 W), and 13W (75 W) bulbs and they can all be dimmed.
-If you’re looking for a bulb with an E14 socket, we will recommend you look at Philips’ LED Kerte series.
+If you are looking for bulbs for an E27 socket, the Philips’ LED Bulb series offers three excellent choices: the 6W (40 W), 10W (60 W), and 13W (75 W) bulbs.
+These can all be dimmed.
+If you need a bulb with an E14 socket, we recommend that you take a look at Philips’ LED Kerte series.
 Philips’ LED Kerte is available in 3,5W (25 W), and 6W (40 W).
 These are also dimmable.
-If you’re still not convinced, take a look at Philips’ LED Prisme series, which is a great alternative to the LED bulb series.
+If you still have not found exactly what you are after, may we suggest that you look at Philips’ LED Prisme series?
+This is a great alternative to the LED bulb series.
 The Prisme series brings a more sparkling light, but maintains the warm and calm colour.
-The bulb is very beautiful whether it is turned on or not – a great match for more decorative lamps.
+The bulb is very beautiful no matter whether it is on or off – a perfect match for more decorative lamps.

-During the last years, we’ve witnessed a rapid development within LED lighting.
-This has made it possible to have beautiful, warm, evocative, and functional lighting, while saving money on the electricity bill.
+During the last years, we have seen a rapid development within LED lighting.
+This has made it possible to have beautiful, warm, evocative, and functional lighting, while simultaneously saving money on the electricity bill.

-If you want warm light, like from a halogen bulb, go for LED bulbs with 2200-3000 Kelvin.
+When choosing LED light bulbs for your home and you want a warm and pleasant light – like that from a halogen bulb – choose LED bulbs with 2200-3000 Kelvin.

 1. Very low energy consumption – even better than a saving bulb.

-If you want to dim your light, be aware that halogen bulbs are the only bulbs guaranteed to dim with the use of dimmers found on the market today.
+If you want to dim your light, please note that halogen bulbs are currently the only bulbs guaranteed to dim with the use of the dimmers found on the market today.

-Not all LED’s are dimmable.
-It will always say on the box of your lamp.
-Be aware that not all LED’s will work with the light control dimmer that has previously worked with halogen and incandescent bulbs.
-That means that in some cases, your light control dimmer will need to be adjusted so it will fit with the low energy voltage and the specific electronics in LED.
+Not all LEDs are dimmable.
+If they are, this information will always be stated on the outside of the box.
+Also, be aware that not all LEDs will work with a light control dimmer that has previously worked with halogen and incandescent bulbs.
+That means that in some cases, your light control dimmer will need to be adjusted to fit the low energy voltage and the specific electronics in LED.

-Today you can buy dimmable energy-saving bulbs.
-But be aware of the information given on the box on the specific bulb.
+Today it is possible to buy dimmable energy-saving bulbs, yet pay attention to the information given on the box of the specific bulb!
 There are two types of energy-saving bulbs: